GethosTheWalrus/gethosthewalrus.github.io/blog/langchain-temporal-workflow-processor.md

 Once everything is running, you can interact with the system through the Temporal UI at `http://localhost:8080`.

 As configured in the repository, the system will automatically process a sample customer complaint.
-If you load up the Temporal UI, you will see a that a workflow has been registered and started.
+If you load up the Temporal UI, you will see that a workflow has been registered and started.

 <div class="blog-content-block">
     <img src="/img/blog/running-workflow-in-ui.png" />